matlp2/sync_wait-promise-proposal/README.md

 <br>

-### 9. A Feature Expected from Developpers
+### 9. An Expected Feature
- - By contrast with JavaScript, scripting-friendly languages like Python, Go, and Ruby use blocking by default, with async behavior as an opt-in feature — making them ideal for debugging.
+By contrast with JavaScript, scripting-friendly languages like Python and Go use blocking by default, with async behavior as an opt-in feature.
+While there may not be explicit `sync_wait` syntax, it can intentionally be used for asynchronous behavior if needed.